Jay2645/jay2645.github.io/_models/schemepunk.md

 ---
-title: "(Team Fortress 2) Syrup"
+title: "Schemepunk Models"
-excerpt: "A King of the Hill map set in a syrup mill."
+excerpt: "A bunch of airship models used in the development of *Schemepunk*."
 header:
   image: /assets/images/unsplash-gallery-image-1.jpg
   teaser: assets/images/unsplash-gallery-image-1-th.jpg